jashlu/simplebank/README.md

 # simplebank PostgreSQL client

-Designing, developing, and dpeloying a complete backend system from scratch using Golang, PostgreSQL.
+Designing, developing, and deploying a complete backend system from scratch using Golang, PostgreSQL.